-Dr. Brown has posted an update to his Notes from the Superintendent where he discusses events from the past weekend and that students can teach us how to overcome challenges.
+Dr. Brown has posted an update to his Notes from the Superintendent where he discusses the high school being named as a Reward School and also about appreciating what you have each and every day.

 The flyer for the spirit wear free shipping promo is now on the website by clicking here.
 Note that only orders placed between October 9-27 will have free shipping to school (pick-up will be in mid-November before Thanksgiving break).
 The website for direct online ordering is: http://shop.company-store.net/ore/.